Substitutions on compact alphabets: Topology and dynamics

-\begin{remark} We will always assume, without loss of generality, that all letters of $\A$ appear in some word of a subshift $X$.
-Indeed, by shift-invariance, the set of all letters which appear is given by $\mc{L}^1(X) = p_0(X) \subseteq \A$.
-Since $X \subseteq \A^\Z$ is closed, we have that $X$ is compact and thus so is $\mc{L}^1(X)$ by continuity of $p_0$.
+\begin{remark} We assume in this section, without loss of generality, that all letters of $\A$ appear in some word of the subshift $X$.
+Indeed, by shift-invariance, the set of all letters that appear is given by $\mc{L}^1(X) = p_{[0,0]}(X) \subseteq \A$.
+Since $X \subseteq \A^\Z$ is closed, we have that $X$ is compact and thus so is $\mc{L}^1(X)$ by continuity of $p_{[0,0]}$.
 So we may assume that all letters appear by restricting the alphabet to $\mc{L}^1(X)$, which is still compact and Hausdorff. \end{remark}

 Recall that a topological dynamical system $(X,f)$ is called \emph{topologically transitive} if for all non-empty open sets $U, V \subseteq X$, there exists an $n \in \Z$ such that $f^n(U) \cap V \neq \varnothing$.